AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ```

 The runtime SDK has the following simple line symbol properties
-that are not settable in JSON but have the following defaults:
+that cannot be set in JSON but have the following defaults:
 ```
 "angleAlignment": "AGSMarkerSymbolAngleAlignmentScreen"
 "leaderOffsetX": 0.0
 "leaderOffsetY": 0.0